 Students with disabilities are among the student populations most significantly affected by chronic absence.
 Students with physical disabilities may incur absences due to health concerns.
 Another reason for chronic absences may be school aversion, perhaps related to school bullying or other school environment issues (Attendance Works & Healthy Schools Campaign, 2015).
 Recognizing student attendance issues and addressing the causes is an essential task for school personnel that requires careful examination of attendance data.
 According to Balfanz and Chang (2013), "A school can have a 95% average daily attendance rate and still have 25% of its students chronically absent," (p.1).
 Students missing 10% of school days are considered to be chronically absent and typically show signs of academic difficulties.
 The Campaign for Fiscal Equity (2011) concludes, "Making the necessary changes to improve and sustain attendance from elementary to the high school years is an important step in increasing graduation rates and preparing students for the future," (p.56).

-Attendance Awareness Month Map
+Attendance Awareness Month 2018: What to Do When Map

 The Attendance Imperative: How States Can Advance Achievement by Reducing Chronic Absence